gb-it/codejam-cap-nodejs/exercises/08/readme.md

 Custom logic for a given service definition is provided in a JavaScript file that shares the same base name as that definition file.
 For example, for a service definition file `my-service.cds` the custom logic should be placed in a file `my-service.js`.

-This custom logic file can be placed either in the same directory as the service definition file (i.e. side-by-side with it), or in a separate `handlers/` directory.
-We will use the latter approach.
+This custom logic file is normally placed in the same directory as the service definition file (i.e. side-by-side with it).

-:point_right: Create a new directory `handlers/` in the `srv/` directory, and in it, create a new file `cat-service.js`.
+:point_right: Create a new file `cat-service.js` in the `srv/` directory.
 You should end up with something like this:

 ![handlers directory](handlers-dir.png)